Introductory Fluid Mechanics (CIVL2611)

 Prerequisites and assumed knowledge

-Assumed knowledge: CIVL2201 AND ENGG1802 AND MATH1001.
+CIVL2201 AND ENGG1802 AND MATH1001.
 Students are expected to have a strong understanding of fundamental physics, statics, equilibrium, forces, and dimensional analysis.
-Familiarity with simple calculus, partial differential equations, a
+Familiarity with simple calculus, partial differential equations, and the analytical and numerical solutions.

 Study this unit outside a degree